ejholmes/circle-deploy/README.md

 Parameter | Description
 ----------|------------
 `GITHUB_DEPLOYMENT` | Set to the id of the GitHub deployment.
-You can use this to determine if you should run tests or do a deployment |
+You can use this to determine if you should run tests or do a deployment
+`GITHUB_DEPLOYMENT_ENVIRONMENT` | The environment that was requested to be deployed to